BearHead Photography's Best Pictures

 A Grand Morning

 The Grand Tetons are a spectacular mountain range.
 As I headed out this morning they were not in view due to the fog.
 All of a sudden they appeared and the morning light was just hitting them.
 I found a pronghorn and it ran on top of this hill to show the awesome grandeour of the Tetons.
 Edition of 40.

 Large bull caribou can have really strange looking antlers once they are fully grown.
 They roam the far north and are continuously on the move looking for food and to get away from the bugs.
 There is not a really large herd in Denali like there use to be, but this large guy was alone one morning and went on a small ridge to look out over the valley and up at Denali.
 Edition of 40.

-In Yellowstone in the morning it is often foggy after a rain storm.
+In the mountains in the morning it is often foggy after a rain storm.
 The moisture in the air combined with the usually cooler temperature, can create a very heavy fog.
 As the fog was beginning to burn off, the larger trees began to cast a shadow across the fog and add a neat effect to the look of the forest.
 Edition of 40.